-Adults looking for a new workout challenge may have some questions about the difference between kickboxing vs. boxing.
-Both of these activities have soared in popularity recently and are beneficial for overall health.
-Although both of these are within the same family of combat sports, there are key differences between kickboxing vs. boxing and unique benefits of each.
+People of all ages looking for a new workout challenge may have some questions about the differences between kickboxing and boxing.
+Both of these activities have soared in popularity recently and offer significant benefits for overall health.
+Although both are part of the same combat sports family, there are key differences between kickboxing and boxing, with unique benefits for each.

 While both kickboxing and boxing are incredible workouts that can help supercharge your workout, build self-defense skills and increase confidence, there are a number of key differences between them.
 Here are six of the most prominent ways that these two activities and workout classes differ: